Learn what we are all about.

 WeTransfer is named by Fast Company as one of the most innovative design companies in the world.

-In January Gordon Willoughby joins WeTransfer to become Chief Executive Officer leading the company on the next stage of its growth, as Bas Beerens steps back from day-to-day operations and becomes Executive Chairman.
+Bas Beerens steps back from day-to-day operations and becomes Executive Chairman with Gordon Willoughby joining WeTransfer to become the first external Chief Executive Officer leading the company on the next stage of its global growth.

 New tools, growth of US presence